 The York Minster is the Cathedral of York, built between 1220 and 1472 and designed to be the greatest cathedral in the kingdom.
 The site has always been important for York, having hosted a church for over thousand years and a Roman fortress even before that.
 With the level of detail in the architecture it’s no wonder that preserving the cathedral is a massive operation.
 A team of skilled craftsmen and women are continuously working on restoration and conservation.

 From the late 1700’s and onwards the names Rowntree’s, Terry’s of York and Cravens became synonymous with the city, because York, unlike the other northern cities that made a living off wool, cotton and steel, begun producing confectionary.
 Smarties, Chocolate Orange and Kit Kats are still made here to this date, and one of the city’s top attractions is York Chocolate Story.
 Each year they celebrate their own Chocolate Week where you can take a guided tour along the chocolate trail, view exhibitions, and learn more about the people behind the chocolate industry in York.
 Take a look at the upcoming events and book a visit now!

 6. Jorvik Viking Festival

 York is famous for its Viking invasion of 1066, giving the city its name from Jorvik, which later turned to York.
-Not surprisingly, York is all about the Vikings, and next year Jorvik Viking Centre are hosting their 34th Jorvik Viking Festival.
+Not surprisingly, York is all about the Vikings, and the Jorvik Viking Centre always host their annual Jorvik Viking Festival.
 Here visitors can expect to see living history and experience what it was like 1000 years ago when the city was under Viking rule.
 True to tradition, the festival will be putting on events like the Strongest Viking and the Best Beard competitions, which are not something you’d want to miss out on.